 The Plymouth National Bank Of Plymouth

-The Plymouth National Bank Of Plymouth in Michigan printed $39,860 dollars worth of national currency.
-In the scheme of things, that is a very tiny output.
-Notes from this bank should be rare.
-This national bank opened in 1884 and stopped printing money in 1890, which equals a 7 year printing period.
-That is obviously a very short period of time.
-During its life, The Plymouth National Bank Of Plymouth issued 1 single type and denomination of national currency We have examples of the types listed below.
+The Plymouth National Bank Of Plymouth in Massachusetts printed $4,547,340 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1865 and stopped printing money in 1935, which equals a 71 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The Plymouth National Bank Of Plymouth issued 22 different types and denominations of national currency.
+We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Plymouth National Bank Of Plymouth was located in Wayne County.
-It was assigned charter number 3109.
+For the record, The Plymouth National Bank Of Plymouth was located in Plymouth County.
+It was assigned charter number 779.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com